engson/kyb/README.md

 Pods are associated with services through key-value pairs called __labels__ and __selectors__.
 A service automatically discovers a new pod with labels that match the selector.
 This also removes terminated pods from the cluster.

+###### Headless Service

+Like a normal Kubernetes Service, except it doesn't perform any load balancing.

 ## Podman

 `podman pull images`: First check registry.redhat.io for latest image, then docker.io if not there.